Kauffman Stadium: Renovations

 Extensive renovations in the outfield including the relocation of the bullpens caused the left and right center field dimensions to be increased by 2 ft.

 The new HD scoreboard was one of the first features to be installed.
 It replaced the matrix board in the shape of the Royals logo that had been in use in the park since its opening, along with the video board in left field.
 It was adorned with a crown, giving it an appearance similar to the old matrix board.
 The new scoreboard was ready for Opening Day 2008.
 It is 85 ft wide and 105 ft tall, and was, at the time it entered service, the largest high-definition LED display in the world.
 The Kauffman Stadium screen was eventually surpassed by the new scoreboard at Seattle's T-Mobile Park in 2013.
 The display was assembled in 55 separate segments, including an active bottom taper to resemble the shield in the Royals logo.
 The video scoreboard alone cost $8.3 million, and the control room that operates it is staffed with 17 people on game days.
 Strobe lights atop the crown flash after every Royals home run.

 A second proposal on the April 2006 ballot would have installed a rolling roof at the Truman Sports Complex.
 The roof could have been moved to cover either Kauffman Stadium or Arrowhead Stadium when needed.
-The proposal was defeated by less than 4,000 votes.
+The proposal was defeated by fewer than 4,000 votes.